phaserjs/phaser/README.md

 * Full Mouse Wheel support added, with new constants and callbacks for mouse wheel movement (thanks @woutercommandeur, #959)
 * A Phaser version of the Pixi PixelateFilter was added by @paperkettle #939)
 * TileMap.setPreventRecalculate allows you to turn on / off the recalculation of tile faces for tile collision, which is handy when modifying large portions of a map to avoid slow-down (thanks @sivael, #951)
+* Group.add has a new optional boolean parameter: `silent`.
+If set to `true` the child will not dispatch its `onAddedToGroup` event.
+* Group.addAt has a new optional boolean parameter: `silent`.
+If set to `true` the child will not dispatch its `onAddedToGroup` event.
+* Group.remove has a new optional boolean parameter: `silent`.
+If set to `true` the child will not dispatch its `onRemovedFromGroup` event.
+* Group.removeBetween has a new optional boolean parameter: `silent`.
+If set to `true` the children will not dispatch their `onRemovedFromGroup` events.
+* Group.removeAll has a new optional boolean parameter: `silent`.
+If set to `true` the children will not dispatch their `onRemovedFromGroup` events.
+* Internal child movements in Group (such as bringToTop) now uses the new `silent` parameter to avoid the child emitting incorrect Group addition and deletion events.

 ### Bug Fixes